 - 1 teaspoon cornstarch

-- In a medium-sized bowl, mix together the marinade ingredients: soy sauce, rice wine, rice vinegar, and sesame oil.
-Marinate the chicken in the mixture for 15 to 20 minutes.
+- Prepare the marinade: In a large bowl, combine the soy sauce, rice wine, and egg whites.
+Coat the chicken with the marinade mixture and let sit for 10 minutes.

 - Mix together the ingredients for the sauce: chili garlic sauce, soy sauce, chicken stock or water, Chinese black vinegar, cornstarch, and Sichuan pepper.
 Set aside.

 - In a large bowl or plate, mix together the cornstarch, salt, and pepper.
 Dredge the chicken in cornstarch mixture and shake off the excess cornstarch.

 - Reheat the wok or skillet over medium-high heat.
 Add another 1 tablespoon of oil and swirl to coat the base and sides.
 Add the dried chilis to the wok and and stir-fry until just they start to blister, about 30 to 60 seconds.
 Add the leeks, garlic, and ginger and stir-fry for 2 minutes.
 Stir in sauce mixture and simmer until slightly thickened, about 1 minute.
 Add the fried chicken, toss to combine, and remove from heat.
 Serve immediately.